ulule/django-metasettings/README.rst

 It will import for each months between the two dates the currency rates.

+The OpenExchangeRates app id can also be stored in the `OPENEXCHANGERATES_APP_ID` Django setting.

 If you can to convert an amount from on currency to another ::